Bigg Boss 13 Launch: Salman Khan Misunderstood! Actor & Photographer Never Had Arguments

 A source close to the development shared, "There was no argument between the photographer and Salman Khan.
 Both know each other.
 Salman's statement regarding banning him was in a fun and on a lighter note.
 The actor has been very wrongly misunderstood."

-The new season of the show will be hosted by Salman Khan, who has been associated with Bigg Boss for the previous 10 seasons since season 4.
+The new season of the show will be hosted by Salman Khan, who has been associated with Bigg Boss for the previous 10 seasons since Season 4.

 Most Read: Rakhi Sawant Cries & Complains Her Husband Is Ignoring Her; Netizens TROLL Her By Calling Her 'Item'